Some posts contain compensated links. Please read this disclaimer for more info.

 While walking around, you’ll also see many cats wandering around the streets; Kotor is known for taking good care of strays.

-If you’re looking to furnish your house with traditional curtains or rugs, then you should certainly head to Niti.
-This is a north-eastern region of the country which is known for its excellent handmade furnishings, Montenegrin crafts, as well as clothes too.
+If you’re looking to furnish your house with traditional curtains or rugs, then you should undoubtedly head to Niti.
+This is a north-eastern region of the country known for its excellent handmade furnishings, Montenegrin crafts, and clothes.
 Everything is made by hand, using authentic wool from local sheep.

 Once you return home, you can keep these items in pride of place, remembering your time spend in the country!